rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 Note: A bounding box of a node is a maximum sized rectanlge that contains all the rectangles/polygons associated with the node.

+To find the nearest neighbor of a given query point/region, do the following, starting from the root node:

+- use a sorted priority queue of the R-tree nodes bsaed on the minimum distance from the query
+- Traverse the node that is in the top of the priority queue, and put its elements in the queue.
+Continue
+- Stop when the top node is a data object (first NN has been found)

+This algorithm is a best-first search algorithm.

 ### R-Trees Example

 A set of rectanlges (solid line) and the bounding boxes (dashed line) of the nodes of a R-tree for the rectangles.